Shane Reck

 Shane Reck (born 1997) is an Irish hurler who plays for Wexford Senior Championship club Oylegate-Glenbrien and at inter-county level with the Wexford senior hurling team.
-He usually lines out as a left wing-back.
+He usually lines out as a right corner-back.

 Playing career

 Institute of Technology, Carlow

 As a student at the Institute of Technology, Carlow, Reck joined the senior hurling team during his second year.
 He has since lined out for the institute in several Fitzgibbon Cup campaigns.

 Oylegate-Glenbrien

 Reck joined the Oylegate-Glenbrien club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Wexford Intermediate Championship.

 On 15 October 2016, Reck lined out at right wing-back when Oylegate-Glenbrien faced Adamstown in the Wexford Intermediate Championship final.
 He ended the game with a winners' medal following the 1-14 to 0-10 victory which secured promotion to the top flight of Wexford hurling.